Account Cyber Security Checklist Details

 On Site Backup comes in varying forms.
 A very simple form of on site back up would be moving files to a thumb drive.
 While this isn’t recommended and a manual process that often gets forgotten, it does count as “something.”
 However, if you end up needing to do a restoration from a thumb drive, then discover that you hadn’t done a backup in 4 months, you won’t feel that much relief missing the last few months.

-If your IT person (or if you are adventurous) set up a NAS, this would be an example of an on site backup.
+If your IT person (or if you) set up a NAS, this would be an example of an on site backup.
 These are much faster when it comes to restoration as you are moving files via direct connection USB wire vs internet which can take a very long time to download and upload.
-The major disadvantage to on site backup is that if there is a fire and you lose your data, the backup will most likely also be lost in the same accident.
+The major disadvantage to on site backup is that if there is a fire or flood and you lose your data, the backup will most likely also be lost in the same accident.

 This is why it is recommended to have both cloud and on site backups running so no matter the disaster that occurs, you have some form of recovery and don’t lose your business entirely.